vekatze/neut/book/src/terms.md

 ## Constructors (ADT Introduction)

-After defining an ADT using the statement `data`, the constructors can be used to construct values of the ADT.
+After defining an ADT using the statement `data`, you can use the constructors to construct values of the ADT.

 ### Example